Brushing Your Teeth

 How to Brush (PDF)

-Talk to your dentist about what types of oral care products will be most effective for you.
+Talk to your dentist about what types of dental products will be most effective for you.
 The ADA Seal lets you know the product has met ADA criteria for safety and effectiveness.
-Look for the ADA Seal on fluoride toothpaste, toothbrushes, floss, interdental cleaners, oral irrigators, mouth rinses and other oral hygiene products.
+Look for the ADA Seal on fluoride toothpaste, toothbrushes, floss, oral irrigators, mouth rinses and other oral hygiene products.